google/flatbuffers/docs/source/Compiler.md

     output (by default the case for C++ and JS), all code will end up in this one file.

+-   `--no-js-exports` :  Removes Node.js style export lines (useful for JS)

+-   `--goog-js-export` :  Uses goog.exportsSymbol and goog.exportsProperty
+    instead of Node.js style exporting.
+Needed for compatibility with the Google closure compiler (useful for JS).

 -   `--raw-binary` : Allow binaries without a file_indentifier to be read.
     This may crash flatc given a mismatched schema.